ROTATE: Regret-driven Open-ended Training for Ad Hoc Teamwork: Supplemental Results

 \section{Supplemental Results}

 This section presents various supplemental results.
 First, we describe CoMeDi's mixed-play mechanism in the context of \ours{}'s per-state regret.
 Second, we discuss alternative estimators for \ours{} per-state regret.
 Third, we present experiments comparing \ours{} to a variant with CoMeDi-style mixed-play return maximization, and a variant using the alternative regret estimation strategy.
-Next, we present and describe radar charts breaking down the performance of \ours{} on all six tasks presented in the main paper.
-Finally, we present the learning curves for all variants of \ours{} that are tested in this paper.
+Fourth, we examine whether the population generated by ROTATE is useful for training an independent ego agent.
+Fifth, we present and describe radar charts breaking down the performance of \ours{} on all six benchmark tasks presented in the main paper, and the learning curves for all variants of \ours{} that are tested in this paper.
+Finally, we present a human proxy evaluation of ROTATE and CoMeDi on the Overcooked tasks.